-There is no shortage of reasons to buy a second-hand bike these days.
-Shortage of new equipment, ecological and anti-waste approach, low prices, good deals...
-There are many opportunities to buy Specialized, Pinarello or Lapierre at a reduced price, provided you don't neglect the second hand market.
+There is no shortage of reasons to buy a used bike today.
+Shortage of new equipment, environmental and anti-waste commitments, low prices, good deals...
+There are many opportunities to buy a Specialized, Pinarello or Lapierre bike at a reduced price, as long as you don't neglect the second hand market.

 If you don't find what you're looking for at The Cyclist House (which we highly doubt), you might be able to find it on online sales sites, but beware: to see your search succeed, you'd better be patient.
-Indeed, on sites such as Leboncoin or Troc-Vélo, you will find "something to eat and drink", in other words, ads of very uneven quality.
-In this article, we offer you a series of tips to follow and points to check in order to get the most out of your research.
+Indeed, on sites such as Leboncoin or Troc-Vélo, you will find "food and drink", in other words, ads of very uneven quality, or even outright scams!
+In this article, we offer you our 7 tips for buying a used bike without stress.

-It's very simple, but a good ad is first and foremost a good title.
-If someone tries to sell you a "Cannondale road bike" or a "Trek Madone", let's not lie to ourselves, it's not a good idea...
+It's very simple, but a good ad is first of all a good title.
+If someone tries to sell you a "Cannondale road bike" or a "Trek Madone", let's not lie, it's not a good idea...
 It's all too vague!
-If the ad doesn't have the full model name of the bike in the title or the first few lines, you're dealing with someone who doesn't know what they're selling (or didn't think it was worthwhile to ask).
-Not good.
+If the ad doesn't have the full model name of the bike in the title or in the first few lines, you're dealing with someone who doesn't know what they're selling, or who didn't think it was worthwhile to inform you.
+This is a bad sign.

-This is an important piece of information.
+This is crucial information.
 If it is missing, you can always ask for it... or walk away!
 Because do you really want to do business with this person?

-💡 The Cyclist House has made the choice of rigor.
+💡 The Cyclist House has chosen the rigor.
 For us, "year of the bike = year of the model".
 Always.

-An ad that doesn't mention (or badly) the size of the bike doesn't deserve your attention; it has only one purpose: to end up in the trash.
+An ad that does not mention (or badly) the size of the bike does not deserve your attention; it has only one vocation: to end up in the trash.

-Depending on the manufacturer, the bike size is either a number (54 cm, 56 cm, 58 cm, etc.) or a letter (M, L, XL, etc.), but rarely both!
+Depending on the manufacturer, the size of the bike is either a number (54 cm, 56 cm, 58 cm, etc.) or a letter (M, L, XL, etc.), but rarely both!
 If it is a number AND a letter, it means that the seller has deduced one from the other...
 Did he make the right calculation?
 Nothing is less sure.
-Instead of venturing into such correspondences, it is better to indicate the size of the cyclist (in the form of a range) recommended by the manufacturer and available on his website.
+Instead of venturing into such correspondences, it is better to indicate the rider's size (as a range).
+Most brands indicate this information on their website for each model.

 💡 The Cyclist House has chosen the clarity.
 The title of the ads is formatted as follows: Make - Model - Year - Size.
 No doubt, we know what we are talking about.

 Unfortunately, this is often a very vague notion.
-The online sales sites are spreading in definitions, but the appreciation of the condition of the bike is left to the seller and it is not ideal.
+Even though online sales sites are spreading definitions, the assessment of the bike's condition is left to the seller and this is not ideal.
 What distinguishes a "good condition" from a "very good condition"?
 Not easy.
 Even if the cycling community is largely supportive and benevolent, it's a good idea to praise/boost the quality of your product.
 Faced with the machine (always go and see before you buy), the disappointment is sometimes as great as that of a Thibaut Pinot finishing third in Mende (or elsewhere).

-Even approximate, the mileage is an important piece of information, providing information on the degree of use of the bike and on the wear of its components (mainly chain and cassette).
+Even approximate, the mileage is an important piece of information, providing information on the degree of use of the bicycle and on the wear of its components (mainly chain and Cassette).
 If the ad does not mention it, we advise you to ask the seller.

 💡 The Cyclist House has chosen theobjectivity.
-Unlike other platforms (such as Tuvalum or Buycycle) that only receive and inspect bikes once they have found a buyer, any bike visible on our site is Certified Pre-Owned in our workshop in Strasbourg before to be offered for sale; it joins the inventory with a grade ranging from 6/10 (average) to 10/10 (like new), attributed by our mechanics aftera thorough 114-point inspection This score is broken down into 5 sub-scores on a condition graph.
-For more information, please refer toour guide.
+Unlike other platforms that only inspect bikes once they have been sold, all the bikes available on our site are Certified Pre-Owned in our workshop in Strasbourg before before being offered for sale.
+Our mechanic gives each bike in stock a grade ranging from 6/10 (average) to 10/10 (like new), awarded after a thorough 114-point inspection This score is broken down into 5 sub-scores on a condition graph.
+For more information, please refer to our guide.

-An advertisement without information about the bike's components, at least the main ones, is not an advertisement!
-The reader of a proper ad will find information about the material of the framethe type ofbrakingthe type and model of the groupthe type of crankset and number of gears, the model, size and material of the wheelsthe model and size of the tiresetc.
+An ad without information about the bike's components, at least the main ones, is not an ad!
+The reader of a decent ad will find information on the material of the frame the type of brakingt he type and model of the group the type of crankset and number of gears, the model, size and material of the wheels the model and size of the tires etc.

 ⚠️ A priori, the model and year of the bike are enough to find the complete list of its components (either on the manufacturer's website or on a dealer's website).
 But be careful!
 The bike may have been replaced, improved and/or repaired, which should obviously be taken into account!